JamesRLamar/prisma-playground/README.md

 ## Init Start
 Once your database and schema are set up you can run the `index.ts` file with the following:
 - Run `npm sun start`
+- You can run each tutorial by changing directory to that folder and the above commands will work with that context
+- So `cd playground-examples/1-tutorial` and the run `npm run reset`, this will reset the database to match the schema within that tutorial project
+- However, to start the project you will need to run `ts-node index.ts` within that folder